tomitheninja/university/num_algos/min_max.md

 Let's assume we have at least one brick.
 (There is no largest element in the empty set)

-Let's put all our bricks in a linear path (a vector).
+Let's put all our bricks in a linear path (in a vector).

 Pick up the first and compare it to the second.